Yo-Kei/theme-academic-cv/content/publication/fusulinid-dataset/index.md

 - article-journal
 publication: '*Geoscience Data Journal*'
 doi: https://doi.org/10.1002/gdj3.215
-abstract: Abstract Fusulinid foraminifera are among the most common microfossils of the Late Palaeozoic and act as key fossils for stratigraphic correlation, paleogeographic and paleoenvironmental indication, and evolutionary studies of marine life.
+abstract: Fusulinid foraminifera are among the most common microfossils of the Late Palaeozoic and act as key fossils for stratigraphic correlation, paleogeographic and paleoenvironmental indication, and evolutionary studies of marine life.
 Accurate and efficient identification forms the basis of such research involving fusulinids